 My cancer was rated as grade 3 (super aggressive) and HER2+, hormone negative.
 I had to start treatment immediately at Mass General Hospital, which I credit with saving my life and doing an amazing job with my surgeries and mental health, so I had to immediately wean my daughter.
 It was tough.

 Prior to my job as appointment-attender and procedure-getter, I was a regular freelancer for the Boston Globe.
-I took time off for treatment, but as soon as I was done with radiation, I had to work to pay the mountain of debt that had accrued during treatment… because as a young’in with cancer, that’s what happens.
-I highly recommend you visit the SAMFund if you’re struggling with the same issue.
-They can help you out.
+I took time off for treatment, but as soon as I was done with radiation, I returned to work.

-Please drop me a line if you want to chat about cancer or other stuff.
-I’m here to help!
+Feel free to drop me a line if you want to chat about cancer, treatment, or anything else.